Skip to content

 8. Repeat Collaboration Lift

-In the world of Social Media KPIs, the EMV might be the most commonly used metric for analysing a creator’s performance.
+Among all Social Media KPIs, EMV is one of the most commonly used metrics for analysing a creator’s performance.

 EMV is typically calculated using impressions and industry CPM benchmarks: